 About 50 km’s from the state capital Panjim towards the east, Bondla houses a mini zoo in the natural forest area.
 On the drive, while approaching the sanctuary, you feel the calmness, greenery, chirping calls of birds.
 Shadow, cool breeze and sereneness of being amidst nature.

-Bondla Wildlife Sanctuary offers nature trail, bird watching, wildlife observatory, tourist cottages, and botanical garden to explore.
+Bondla Wildlife Sanctuary offers a nature trail, bird watching, wildlife observatory, tourist cottages, and botanical garden to explore.
 During this monsoon season, we visited the sanctuary and could cover only the zoo due to intermittent drizzle.
 But it was the perfect time to see the beautiful water streams along the way.
 Rivulets & Monkeys on the way indicate fast approaching sanctuary.

 It has a mini zoo, thankfully housed in natural surroundings.
 We could see Crocodiles, various types of Snakes, Tiger, Leopard, Peafowls, Black Buck, Spotted Deer, Sambar Deer, Porcupines, Sloth Bears, Wild Bisons & Boars.
 Wild animals housed in groups were playful and unmindful of the visitors to the zoo.
 Tiger & Leopard were in solitary confinement, though spacious.
 They were either just strolling the same path and or resting.